 Paulina Ojeda is an architectural photographer from Aguascalientes, Mexico.
 She has developed the passion for photography throughout her career as an architect.
 Ojeda’s photographs surround her love for details or hidden beauty that she always try to convey.
 Seeing her work as an inspiration for architecture as well as photography lovers, Handhome has done an online interview to have a better understanding of Ojeda’s photography and thoughts.

-Hi, my name is Paulina Ojeda, I’m from a small city in the center of Mexico called Aguascalientes.
+Hi, my name is Paulina Ojeda, I’m from a small city in Mexico called Aguascalientes.
 I have been taking pictures for 7 years, and I started to get involved in architectural photography for almost three years.